 In this Executive Master, you will gain a theoretical and conceptual understanding of health economics, outcomes research and management, and the relevant social science principles of the cardiovascular disease fields.
 These added skills will empower you to shape the future of cardiovascular medicine.

 We are now accepting applications for the academic years 2020/2021

 Programme start date: December 2020

 The Executive MSc Health Economics, Outcomes and Management in Cardiovascular Sciences prepares students to explore new advisory, management and leadership roles within the healthcare field.
 This programme will expand your employment opportunities in related sectors including health care provider management roles, pharmaceutical and medical devices industries, consultancies, government and non-governmental organisations.
 Upon graduation, you can expect to take on more responsibilities or shift your career focus towards the cardiovascular science field.

-The programme consists of eight modules and one MSc dissertation over two academic years.
+The programme consists of eight modules over two academic years.
 On-site modules are taught two weeks in December and two weeks in June, each year, at the London School of Economics (LSE) in London.
 In addition to time spent in the classroom, you will also be expected to complete coursework from a distance.

 The course language is English.

 Graded assignments may vary from take-home exams, essays, reports to the group and individual projects.

 Find more information about the programme on LSE dedicated page: www.cardio-lse.net

 This programme targets medical doctors, healthcare professionals, and scientists working on cardiovascular diseases.
 It has been designed to meet the needs of future cardiology leaders who seek formal qualifications but cannot participate in a traditional full-time MSc programme.